iliaskarim/CocoaSoundCloudAPI/Sharing.md

 The types that are currently supported are:

-- `facebook`
 - `twitter`
+- `facebook_profile` (this will also connect Facebook pages!)
 - `foursquare`
 - `myspace`

 The URL you get back in the JSON should be opened in a WebView.
 Listen for your callback URL in `-webView:shouldStartLoadWithRequest:navigationType:`.
 If you get it, close the webView and reload the connections.
 Voilà, your new connections are there and ready to use!

 That's it!
-And when you're done, don't forget to promote your app in the [SoundCLoud App Gallery](http://soundcloud.com/apps)!
+And when you're done, don't forget to promote your app in the [SoundCloud App Gallery](http://soundcloud.com/apps)!